The higher education system in Denmark – Overview of Danish education levels

 Søndre Campus of the University of Copenhagen.
 Photo by Fausto Bottini

 A candidate’s degree is what the Danes call a ‘kandidat’.
 It’s a research-based, full-time program.
-The university degree typically lasts for two years and corresponds to 120 ECTS credits.
+A candidate degree typically lasts for two years and corresponds to 120 ECTS credits.

 A candidate degree works as a progression to a lot of programs equivalent to a bachelor’s degree where you’ve got the ability to specialize within a certain field.
 Obviously, the aim is to develop your skills and expand your knowledge within that field.
 Hence, you can manage job tasks, which your candidate is targeted towards.
 After finishing your candidate you can either choose to work or educate yourself further with a Ph.D.